mrazomej/phd/src/chapter_05/section_03_model.md

 $k^{(p)}_{\text{off}} = {0.7} _{-0.4}^{+4.1} s^{-1}$, and $r_m =
 {1.4}_{-0.7}^{+7.3} s^{-1}$. [@Fig:ch5_fig07] shows the result of applying Eq.
 $\ref{eq:prob_multipromoter}$ using these parameter values.
-Specifically [@Fig:ch5_fig07](A) shows the global distribution including cells with one and two promoters and [@Fig:ch5_fig07](B) splits the distributions within the two populations.
-Given that the model adequately describes both populations independently and pooled together we confirm that using the cell area as a proxy for stage in the cell cycle and the doubling of the transcription rate once cells have two promoters are reasonable approximations.
+Specifically [@Fig:ch5_fig07](A) shows the global distribution, including cells with one and two promoters and [@Fig:ch5_fig07](B) split the distributions within the two populations.
+Given that the model adequately describes both populations independently and pooled together, we confirm that using the cell area as a proxy for the stage in the cell cycle and the doubling of the transcription rate once cells have two promoters are reasonable approximations.

 ![**Experimental vs. theoretical distribution of mRNA per cell using parameters for multi-promoter model.** (A) Solid line shows the result of using Eq.